A posh word for how the club is run. Not the most exciting subject but vitally important to ensure:

 There are three key elements.

 - ClubMark – Standards jointly defined by Sport England and British Fencing as to how the club is run and, in particular, how the welfare and protection of young people is managed.
 More on the Parents page

 - Blackheath Fencing Club Constitution 2020 – ‘The Rules’.
 It implements the ClubMark* standards and sets out other rules for managing the club.
 Changes have to be agreed by the club in a General Meeting.
 The usual one is the Annual General Meeting which is held in February of each year.

 The Club Officers, who have legal responsibility for the club are the Chairman, the Secretary and the Treasurer.
 Coaches also have legal obligations

 It is a large but important body of documentation.
-The MC have been working to implement it’s requirements and become one of the few clubs in the country with this accreditation.
+The MC have been working to implement it’s requirements.
 It reassures parents and grant providers that clubs are run to certain standards.
-We had an initial review of our Clubmark work and are now implementing it.